 This is why unverified AI is worse than no AI.
 No AI means users use your existing support channels.
 Bad AI means users use your existing support channels plus are angry about wasted time.
 You have added a liability without removing the original cost.

-Support Tickets from AI Hallucinations
+Support tickets from AI hallucinations.

 Let us get specific about the support cost.
 When an AI gives a wrong answer, it does not just generate one ticket.
 It creates a cascade: